Get a free, no obligation personal loan quote with rates as low as 9.99%

-With stocks being as volatile as they have been over the recent economic instability, investing in gold can bring more stability to your investment portfolio.
-The precious metal has long been a valuable asset to help hedge against fluctuations in the market, which is why it remains a staple in the world of sound investing.
+Investing in gold can provide stability to your investment portfolio, especially during times of economic uncertainty.
+The precious metal has long been a valuable asset to help hedge against fluctuations in the market and inflation, which is why it remains a staple investment around the world.

 If you’re thinking about investing in gold, what type of gold should you buy, and where can you buy it?
 Read on to learn about how to invest in gold in Canada.